inrialearninglab/ai4t/docs/2-module-1-what-is-meant-by-ai/2-3-to-discover-what-is-artificial-intelligence/2-3-2-the-ai-of-outstanding-achievements.md

+---
+title: The AI of Outstanding Achievements
+description:
+---
 #### The AI of Outstanding Achievements

 **What is Said in the [Inria White Paper](https://www.slideshare.net/INRIA/inria-white-paper-artificial-intelligence-current-challenges-and-inrias-engagement?ref=https://intranet.inria.fr/): "Artificial intelligence, current challenges and Inria's engagement"**